chainer/chainer/docs/source/compatibility.rst

 .. note::

    Since Chainer v2, we have stopped adopting any solid processes to break backward compatibilities (e.g. a solid schedule for deprecating and removing a feature) in order to keep the development fast enough to support the cutting-edge research.
-   **It does not mean we stop taking care of mantenability of user codes.**
+   **It does not mean we stop taking care of maintenability of user codes.**
    We are still paying much attention to not breaking user codes.